 As we celebrate Missouri’s bicentennial, join us at 4pm on October 16, 2021, for a haunted historic tour where you will learn the history of the unique buildings in Downtown Warrensburg.
 At each stop, meet a historical figure from days gone by with special appearances by some of Missouri’s earliest settlers.
 After the stroll stop by our outdoor Moonlight Market and concert.
 A variety of vendors will showcase their wares and live music will be playing around the courthouse square.

-Join us on October 22, 2021, for a howling good time at the Mainstreet Kirksville HAUNTED HUSTLE!
+Join us on October 29, 2021, for a howling good time at the Mainstreet Kirksville HAUNTED HUSTLE!
+The fun begins at 4pm!
 There will be Trick-or-Treating, an Historical Scavenger Hunt in the cemetery, and a 3K Run / 1.25M walk.
 T-shirts and glow lights will be provided for all who register!

 Main Street Chillicothe hosts two downtown Wine Walks per year.
 May and October–this year those will be held on May 14, 2021 and Friday, October 8, 2021, both starting at 4 p.m.
 The wine walks are an opportunity to taste different Missouri wines that are available inside participating stores.
 These Walks also afford people the opportunity to look at the beauty of our historical shops, as well as the murals that are downtown.
 Each mural is representative of the History of Chillicothe.